Table of contents

 According to recent data, 25 million demat accounts were added in the 2022-23 financial year.
 That’s an average of over 2 million new accounts every month.
 The demat account frenzy peaked in May 2023, when a remarkable 2.1 million accounts were added in a single month.

-If you’re considering jumping on the stock investment bandwagon, a Demat Account is a must-have.
-But hold on a second—what exactly is a Demat Account, and how does it work?
+If you are considering jumping on the stock investment bandwagon, a demat account is a must-have.
+But hold on a second—what exactly is a demat account, and how does it work?
 Let’s break it down for you!

-In 1996, India introduced the Demat account for trading on NSE.
-It operates similarly to a bank account, holding share certificates and other securities in a complete electronic format.
+In 1996, India introduced the demat account for trading on the NSE.
+It operates similarly to a bank account, holding share certificates and other securities in a completely electronic format.